drcanbaz/Teaching/CINF135/SP_25/Regular/README.md

 - Other extra credit opportunities may be available.
 Details to follow.

-**Withdrawal from the Course:** The drop date for the Fall 2024 semester is Monday, September 9th for undergraduate students.
+**Withdrawal from the Course:** The drop date for the Spring 2025 semester is Tuesday, January 28th, 2025 for undergraduate students.
 That is the last date you can drop a course and not receive a 'W'.
 It is your responsibility to take action by this date if you wish to drop the course.
 In particular, grades of "incomplete" will not be awarded to